Last updated May 29, 2014

 You'd like to run Steve Jackson Games demos in your friendly local game store or maybe at a convention?
 You just might be the next member of our elite support team . . . the Men In Black.

 To become an MIB for your area, please review the description of an MIB and send email to the appropriate Regional Director explaining how you fit the mold.
 You will be contacted.
 This IS a test.

 You'd be disappointed.
 It's not a madcap all-day games session – it's an office, and most of us spend all day on the computer or the phone.
 We're not set up to entertain visitors, and we don't offer tours.
 We do have an open-house every so often, and we sometimes throw evening or weekend playtest sessions open to the public.
 They'll be announced in the Daily Illuminator, and if you can make it to one of those, we'd love to see you.

 If you really want to meet us, come to a convention where we're making an appearance.
 That's the best time to catch us in Social Game-Playing and Talking mode.

 We are VERY open to submissions for roleplaying material to be published in PDF format, and for both of our magazines.
 Please do not submit anything to us until after you have read the Authors' Guidelines.
-You can also get current updates, showing what we need right now.

 We're sorry, but no. We simply do not have the time.
 At some conventions, especially Protospiel, we are specifically visiting to see new games . . . please try us there.